My Drug Hell: Career

 After a brief stint in the band Chelsea, Tim Briffa formed the Atomic Vicars with Paul Donnelly on bass and Chris Argyrou on drums.
-They released one 7" single after which Argyrou left to be replaced by Joe Bultitude and soon after they changed their name to My Drug Hell (a reference to an over-used tabloid headline.)
+They released one 7" single after which Argyrou left to be replaced by Joe Bultitude.
+Soon after they changed their name to My Drug Hell (a reference to an over-used tabloid headline.)

-Debut single "Girl at the Bus Stop" was released in the UK by Diversity where it spent several weeks in the Melody Maker/NME independent charts, becoming Single Of the Week on Radio 1's Evening Session and several shows on XFM and GLR.
+Debut single "Girl at the Bus Stop" was released in the UK by Diversity where it spent several weeks in the Melody Maker/NME independent charts, becoming Single Of the Week on Radio 1's Evening Session as well as several shows on XFM and GLR.
 In Australia it was released through TWA Records making Triple J's Hot Hundred for 1997 and in the US via Countdown/Unity where it spent over three months in the college charts and was Number 1 Most Requested on every commercial station to play it, including a record ten-week run on WHTG in New Jersey.
 The song was later used in a Miller Genuine Draft Beer commercial and two feature films Origin Of the Species and Black Circle Boys.
 The accompanying video also won a Best Video vote on MTV's Alternative Option.

 Two more UK singles followed ("2am", "You Were Right I was Wrong"), both making the Indie Top 10.

-Their This is My Drug Hell LP was recorded at the all-analogue Toe Rag Studios, but was delayed due to a series of technical problems that included the loss of half the master mixes due to a faulty tape machine.
+Their This is My Drug Hell LP was recorded at the all-analogue Toe Rag Studios, but was delayed due to a series of technical problems including the loss of half the master mixes due to a faulty tape machine.
 Two weeks before its planned UK release Diversity went bust.